RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 wget https://www.mirrorservice.org/sites/dl.fedoraproject.org/pub/fedora/linux/releases/34/Cloud/x86_64/images/%cloud-image-name-fedora%.xz
 ```

-Wait for download completion and extract the image:
+Wait for the download to complete and extract the image:

 ```execute-1
 xz -d %cloud-image-name-fedora%.xz
 ```
-You will not see any output but it may take a minute
+You will not see any output but it may take a minute.

-Check the cloud image file :
+Check the cloud image file:

 ```execute-1
 ls -l | grep -i fedora
 ```

+It should show the following:

 ~~~bash
 -rw-r--r--.
 1 root root  5368709120 Apr 23  2021 %cloud-image-name-fedora%